disastrid/instruments_lab/docs/_posts/2017-05-21-music-from-the-instruments-lab.markdown

 categories: [news, events]
 images: /images/news/perf.jpg
 front-image: /images/news/perf.jpg
-excerpt: Concert event: Music from the Augmented Instruments Lab
+excerpt: Concert event: Music from the Augmented Instruments Laboratory
-para: "On Wednesday, May 24 at 7pm is a free concert of music from the members of the Augmented Instruments Laboratory."
 event_date: May 24, 2017
 ---

+On Wednesday, May 24 at 7pm is a free concert of music from the members of the Augmented Instruments Lab.

 This concert will feature: